datasciencecampus/chrono_lens/README.md

 -|-|-
 1.0.0 | 2021-06-08 | First release of public repository
 1.0.1 | 2021-09-21 | Bug fix for isolated images, tensorflow version bump
-1.1.0 | ? | Support for stand-alone single machine added
+1.1.0 | ? | Added limited support for stand-alone single machine

 ## Future Work

 Areas of potential future work are presented here; these changes may not be investigated, but are here to make people aware of potential improvements we have considered.

-### Infrastructure as Code
+### GCP: Infrastructure as Code

-At present, bash shell scripts are used to create the infrastructure; an improvement would be to use IaC, such as Terraform.
+At present, bash shell scripts are used to create the GCP infrastructure; an improvement would be to use IaC, such as Terraform.
 This simplifies the changing of (e.g.) Cloud Function configurations without having to manually remove the Cloud Build Trigger and re-creating it when the runtime environment or memory limits are changed.